nativya/vana-satya-proof-template-py/README.md

-  "ownership": 1.0, // A score between 0 and 1 to verify the ownership of the file "quality": 0.6024096385542169, // A score between 0 and 1 to show the quality of the file "uniqueness": 0, // A score between 0 and 1 to show unique the file is, compared to others in the DLP "attributes": { // Custom attributes that can be added to the proof to provide extra context about the encrypted file
+  "ownership": 1.0, // A score between 0 and 1 to verify the ownership of the file "quality": 0.6024096385542169, // A score between 0 and 1 to show the quality of the file "uniqueness": 0, // A score between 0 and 1 to show unique the file is, compared to others in the DLP "attributes": { // Custom attributes added to the proof to provide extra context, written offchain in IPFS
     "total_score": 0.5,
     "score_threshold": 0.83,
     "email_verified": true
+  },
+  "metadata": { // Custom attributes added to the proof to provide extra context, written onchain
+    "dlp_id": 1234
   }
 }
 ```